Appearance

 environment variable):

-$ metaplay-auth login
+$ metaplay auth login

-$ aws sts get-caller-identity --profile idler-develop-admin
+$ aws sts get-caller-identity --profile lovely-wombats-build-quickly-admin

 {